About me...

 Where are you located, and can I come visit your studio?

-I work in my private home studio near the Blue Ridge Parkway.
+I work in my private home studio in the Swannanoa Valley just east of Asheville.
 When I'm not staring off into the distant mountains, I like to keep an eye on the neighborhood bear.
-This studio is not open to the public, but please contact me if you'd like to schedule a visit.
+My studio is not open to the public, but please contact me if you'd like to schedule a visit.

 Can I hire you to print my wedding invitations?